01-edu/public/docs/db/db-relations.md

 - `groupId` that associates the group being audited.
 - `auditorId` as the name says, it is linked to the user table and has a relation of many to one.
 This column will be the auditor.
 - `resultId` that associates the audit to the result.
-An audit can have one or no results (depending on the auditor review).
-While, the results must have at least one audit.
+An audit can have one or no results (pending on the auditor review).
+While the results must have at least one audit.

 ---

 The `match` table is another way of obtaining a result.
-This table is used in bonus exercises to match two users/students.
+This table is used in bonus exercises to match two students.
 The following relations are established:

 - `userId` this will be the user wanting the match to happen.
 - `matchId` this is a self related id, a match can be made by matching other students or it can be none.
 If the latter is none it means that the student is waiting for the match, otherwise it is a match.